jennisung/reading-notes/README.md

 My reading journal for Code Fellows

 ## The importance of Growth Mindset
 **Growth mindset** is the ability to *grit* through any challenges you may face to develop skills or enhance personal growth.
-Even when faced with failure, those with growth mindset continue to *believe in their capabilities* and acan *persevere* through these struggles.
+Even when faced with failure, those with growth mindset continue to *believe in their capabilities* and can *persevere* through these struggles.
 In doing so, by putting in the effort to work hard and succeed you learn and grow as an individual.

 ![growth_mindset](https://user-images.githubusercontent.com/72041281/232587238-0b7211ca-401c-48f0-b067-2a78f1c86181.png)